MileHacker Logo

 Money-Saving Strategies

 Public Transportation: Use city buses with a T-Money or Cashbee card for savings.
 Local Eateries: Eat at local eateries (gukbap, jjigae, street food stalls) or convenience stores for affordable and authentic meals.
-Budget Accommodation: Stay in guesthouses or affordable motels.
-Free Attractions: Take advantage of free-of-charge attractions like parks, beaches, and many museums.
-Lunch Specials: Look for set lunch menus (점심 특선, jeomsim teukseon) at restaurants, offering of greater value than dinner menus.
+Budget Accommodation: Stay at small hotels or budget motels.
+Free Attractions: Take advantage of free attractions like parks, beaches, and many museums.
+Lunch Specials: Look for set lunch menus (점심 특선, jeomsim teukseon) at restaurants, offering better value than dinner menus.

 Price Ranges per night/person